The Teoxane RHA® Collection includes hyaluronic acid (HA)

-The long-term efficacy and safety outcomes of RHA® with
+of "Mepi" in the product name.
+The long-term efficacy and safety outcomes of

-lidocaine are applicable to RHA® with mepivacaine and have shown
+RHA® with lidocaine are applicable to RHA® with mepivacaine,

-no significant impact on gel properties, including rheology and degradation
+and mepivacaine has shown no significant impact on gel properties, including

 PLEASE SEE FULL DIRECTIONS FOR USE